 How to transition to hybrid working is a hot topic for many businesses as staff start to return to the office.
 Remote working and its flexibility is something many want to continue in their post-COVID workplace.
 A Personnel Today survey found that pre-pandemic, 45% of workers were happy to work five days a week in the office, now its is only 5%.
 This shift in worker mentality needs to be considered by businesses to effectively implement a form of hybrid working that benefits from the positives of in-office working and working from home.

 This article shares highlights from the third Leadership Lunch and Learn session.
-Guest speakers discuss their tips for businesses facing how to transition to hybrid working.
+Guest speakers discussed their tips for businesses facing how to transition to hybrid working.

 Laragh Jeanroy who has been involved in planning the pilot of the first hybrid office of RSM UK